dusanb94/mainflux/consumers/README.md

-# Writers
+# Consumers

-Writers provide an implementation of various `message writers`.
+Consumers provide an abstraction of various `Mainflux consumers`.
-Message writers are services that normalize (in `SenML` format) Mainflux messages and store them in specific data store.
+Mainflux consumer is a generic service that can handle received messages - consume them.
+The message is not necessarily a Mainflux message - before consuming, Mainflux message can be transformed into any valid format that specific consumer can understand.
+For example, writers are consumers that can take a SenML or JSON message and store it.

-Writers are optional services and are treated as plugins.
-In order to run writer services, core services must be up and running.
-For more info on the platform core services with its dependencies, please check out the [Docker Compose][compose] file.
+Consumers are optional services and are treated as plugins.
+In order to run consumer services, core services must be up and running.

-For an in-depth explanation of the usage of `writers`, as well as thorough understanding of Mainflux, please check out the [official documentation][doc].
+For an in-depth explanation of the usage of `consumers`, as well as thorough understanding of Mainflux, please check out the [official documentation][doc].

 [doc]: http://mainflux.readthedocs.io
-[compose]: ../docker/docker-compose.yml